Skip to content

 This moment required patience.
 Tomorrow night, he would be inside the Shadows.
 If he found what he expected to find, it might put an end to all of this.
 Then . . . he could think about settling scores.

-LT saw the eladrin riding toward them from the livery.
+LT saw the elf on the mountain pony entering the square.
 There were two more elves across the street.
 The woman, engaged with the butcher, seemed familiar.
 He felt like he had seen her in another town a while back.
 The guy reorganizing his saddlebags . . . who could tell?
 Elf hunters wore identical garb and had the same woodlands skin tone.
 They were so anonymous that distinguishing one from another was nearly impossible.

 The elf riding toward him, however, was not a hunter.
-He was an eladrin elf, petite with red-orange hair tied up in a Celtic braid.
-His clothing was oddly feminine but he wore a ginger beard—neatly trimmed—beneath a thick handlebar moustache.
+He was an eladrin elf, petite with red-orange hair tied up in a healer’s braid.
+His clothing, particularly the burnt umber cape, was oddly feminine but he wore a ginger beard—neatly trimmed—beneath a thick handlebar moustache.
 He carried no obvious weapons and offered no hint of threat.
-As far as LT could see, he was just an elegant eladrin in a brown leather jacket adorned with a burnt umber cape.

-The overseer, sensing the reaction of the people facing him, turned slowly to behold a small savage with a large moustache sitting on an elven pony next to his lead wagon.
+The overseer, sensing the reaction of the people facing him, turned slowly to behold a small eladrin with a large moustache sitting on a mountain pony next to his lead wagon.

-“Oh, honey,” the elf cooed into the wagon.
+“Oh, honey,” he heard the elf coo into the wagon.
 “Are you feeling poorly?”

 A collared little girl nodded and her eyes welled with tears.

 The eladrin turned slightly in his saddle to face the hushed assembly.
-The black-hatted bodyguard stepped forward to intervene, but the overseer waved him off.
+The young bodyguard watching his back stepped forward to intervene, but the overseer waved him off.

 “Excuse me, sir,” said the ginger.
 “I’m afraid this child’s poorly.”

-The coffle master paused.
+The overseer paused.
 There were so many ways to respond, but none of them seemed exactly right.

 “You’re an eladrin,” he observed.